-120. Plaintiffs incorporate by reference the allegations of the preceding paragraphs.

-121. The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+- 120. Plaintiffs incorporate by reference the allegations of the preceding paragraphs. - 121.
+The APA requires the Court to "hold unlawful and set aside agency action, findings, and conclusions" that are "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
 5 U.S.C. § 706(2)(A).
 This means, among other things, that agency action is unlawful unless it is the product of reasoned decision-making that considers every responsible alternative.
-Decision-making that relies on inadequate evidence or that results in inconsistent or contradictory conclusions cannot satisfy that standard.

-122. Before Treasury exercises its temporary authority to purchase the Companies' securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
+Decision-making that relies on inadequate evidence or that results in inconsistent or contradictory conclusions cannot satisfy that standard. - securities, it is required to determine that the financial support is necessary to "provide stability to the financial markets," "prevent disruptions in the availability of mortgage finance," and "protect the taxpayer."
 12 U.S.C. §§ 1455(l)(1)(B), 1719(g)(1)(B).
 In making these determinations, Treasury is further required to "take into consideration" several factors, including the "plan for the orderly resumption of private market funding or capital market access," and the "need to maintain [the] status [of Fannie and Freddie] as . . . private shareholder-owned compan[ies]."
-Id. §§ 1455(l)(1)(C); 1719(g)(1)(C).
+Id. §§ 1455(l)(1)(C); 1719(g)(1)(C). - Agreements.

-123. These statutory criteria plainly apply to any and all "amendments" of the Purchase Agreements.
 Were it otherwise, Treasury could fundamentally alter its investments in the Companies at any time, including after its investment authority has expired and effectively turn Treasury's limited, temporary grant of authority to purchase the Companies' securities under certain conditions, into an unconstrained and permanent authority and subvert the statutory limitations imposed by Congress.

-124. There is no evidence in the public record that Treasury made the required determinations or considered the necessary factors before imposing the Net Worth Sweep.
+- determinations or considered the necessary factors before imposing the Net Worth Sweep.

 Indeed, the available evidence reveals that none of the necessary conditions was satisfied.

 Further, Treasury also has not explained whether it considered alternatives to the Net Worth Sweep that would have been both consistent with its statutory obligations and less harmful to Plaintiffs and other private shareholders.
-Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's seizure of all private shareholder value in the Companies' stock.

-125. Treasury also acted arbitrarily and capriciously by relying on outdated and demonstrably inaccurate projections of Fannie's and Freddie's future financial performance while ignoring or failing adequately to account for more timely and accurate information on that subject.

-126. Treasury also arbitrarily and capriciously failed to consider alternatives to the Net Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
-There is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future.

-127. Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to minority shareholders as the Companies' dominant shareholder.

-128. Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders.
+Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's seizure of all private shareholder value in the Companies' stock. - 125.
+Treasury also acted arbitrarily and capriciously by relying on outdated and demonstrably inaccurate projections of Fannie's and Freddie's future financial performance while ignoring or failing adequately to account for more timely and accurate information on that subject. - Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
+There is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future. - 127.
+Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to minority shareholders as the Companies' dominant shareholder. - 128.
+Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders.